Data Sources

 30 | 30.0 | 339 |

-Click Data Schema to edit a field name if required.
-You can also check the Hidden box against any fields that you want to hide (these fields cannot be used in any communication using this data source).
+- Check the Hide box against any fields that you want to hide.
+Hidden fields do not appear under View Data and cannot be used in any communication using this data source.

-Upload File
+Local File

 The following types of file are supported: CSV, JSON, XLS, XLSX or XML.